Join the RHS today and support our charitable work

 Pea and bean weevils are beetles that eat the leaf margins and shoot tips of garden peas and broad bean, causing characteristic notch-like damage.

 The adult beetles are greyish brown and are 4-5mm long.
 They tend to drop to the ground when disturbed, so can be difficult to find.
 Their feeding activities are readily detected as the beetles eat a series of U-shaped notches around the edges of the leaves.
-The larvae feed unseen underground on the plants' root nodules.
+The larvae feed unseen underground on the plants' root nodules, this has limited effects on the crop in the home garden.

 Control is usually unnecessary as plants can generally tolerate damage from these insects.